CU Boulder Academic and Research Achievements

 - More than a dozen CU Boulder research faculty members shared the 2007 Nobel Peace Prize with former Vice President Al Gore and other researchers from around the world for their contributions to the international report of the Intergovernmental Panel on Climate Change.

-- Four CU Boulder professors have been awarded the National Medal of Science, the nation’s highest scientific honor.
+- Five CU Boulder professors have been awarded the National Medal of Science, the nation’s highest scientific honor.

 - Kristi Anseth, a distinguished professor in chemical and biological engineering, was named a National Academy of Inventors fellow in 2016, a distinction recognizing academic inventors whose innovations make a tangible impact on society.
 Anseth’s research focuses on new biomaterials for applications in drug delivery and regenerative medicine.